-According to the staff of the National Sleep Foundation, 71% of Americans sleep less than eight hours per day, which is detrimental to their psycho-physiological state.
-To save people from the negative effects of lack of sleep, scientists developed a drug named CX-717, which allows to endure long periods of wakefulness without compromising health.
+According to the staff of the National Sleep Foundation, 71% of Americans sleep less than eight hours per day, which is detrimental to their emotional state.
+To save people from the negative effects of lack of sleep, scientists developed a drug named CX-717, which allows enduring long periods of wakefulness without compromising health.

 Since 2006, the experts have conducted drug tests, during which some of the subjects were exposed to physical load, with only four hours of sleep, and no deterioration of their condition was observed.
-An enhanced version of CX713 provides up to 48 hours without sleep, and currently an even more effective drug is being developed.
+An enhanced version of CX-717 provides up to 48 hours without sleep, and currently, an even more effective drug is being developed.

 3. Ruthless killer robots